 With their blazingly fast and well-connected global network and decades of experience in providing high quality broadband to consumers, Telstra’s Unlimited plan at $90 per month hooks you up with one of the fastest networks in Australia and includes the latest Telstra Smart Modem to connect you to it.
 The modem features automatic 4G backup on Telstra’s fast network – so if your broadband connection has an outage, you can game on regardless!
 This bundle also gives you access to Telstra Air hotspots around Australia.

 Get the new Telstra TV 3 + unlimited data + $125 Telstra TV Box Office credit + 3 mths unlimited access to hayu, DocPlay, Garage, & AnimeLab — all for only $99/mth!

 Mate Communicate – “soul mates”

 Mate Communicate offers affordable, flexible, and no-fuss plans that are suitable for every user.
 For gamers who want reliable and uninterrupted speed, we highly recommend that you take on Mate’s “soul mates” plan that gives you unlimited data on the NBN100 speed tier.
 This plan amounts to only less than a hundred bucks per month and does not come with any lock-in contracts or setup fees whatsoever.
 These flexible terms mean that you can easily change up your plan depending on your usage needs.

 Another underrated but very dependable provider is Sumo, which offers rather affordable plans compared to the standard in the market.
+All plans offer unlimited data with no lock-in contract, which is a big plus for those like things flexible.
 If you’re on a budget but need a high performing plan, then better get the Sumo Premium Speed plan that gives you unlimited data on the NBN100 speed tier.
-Currently, Sumo is also offering all their plans with a 20% discount per month for the first 6 months, so it’s really the best time to grab this premium plan for your gaming needs.

 Internode NBN Platinum